 What we received

-For our review, we received the student and teacher book for the 2nd grade Lightning Literature set.
+We received the 2nd-grade student and teacher book Hewitt Homeschooling Lightning Lit set.

 This 329-page full-color, consumable student book covers 36 weeks and also includes Dictionary pages in the back.
 With this curriculum, you will need an additional 26 books, and you can find that list HERE.

 The book is set up to be used four days a week, with day five being a free day.
 You can choose to use this as a day off (which is what we do), or you can use it to complete any more that may have been missed throughout the week.
 You can also use this day to extra projects such as reading additional books by the author, including an activity that has to do with the current book, etc.

 The teacher book has a total of 350 pages and explains how to use the program and has a brief guide for discussions along with questions that include scripted answers for each book.
 You’ll also find instructions for daily composition as well as answers to the workbook grammar pages.
 You can also find ideas for the day five extended learning day I mentioned in this book.
 It also includes the reading assignments for the Winnie-the-Pooh book and Just So Stories.